OctopusDeploy/blog/blog/2018-10/selenium/4-creating-the-framework/creating-the-framework.md

+---
-## Creating the framework
+title: Creating the framework
+description: In this post we start creating the framework for our WebDriver test classes.
+author: matthew.casperson@octopus.com
+visibility: private
+bannerImage: webdriver.png
+metaImage: webdriver.png
+tags:
+- Java
+---

 One of the strengths of the WebDriver API is that it is browser agnostic.
-You saw from the previous section that it only took a new binary driver and a new driver class to launch Firefox instead of Chrome in our test.
+You saw from the previous post that it only took a new binary driver and a new driver class to launch Firefox instead of Chrome in our test.

 Although WebDriver allows us to write tests without worrying about which browser will run them, we are still required to create and configure the various driver classes such as `ChromeDriver` and `FirefoxDriver`.
 To make this process as flexible as possible, we'll create a factory class called `AutomatedBrowserFactory` to configure these objects for us.

 Before we can create this class, we first need to add a new directory to our project to hold our Java files.
 The directory `src/test/java/com/octopus` that we created in previous lectures is the default location for files that are used only in tests.
 There is a second directory under `src/main/java/com/octopus` that will hold regular Java classes, and we need to create this directory structure.

-Right click on the `src` directory, and select New → Directory.
+Right click on the `src` directory, and select `New` → `Directory`.

 ![](./image1.png)